allandeee/HIP332A3/README.md

 * As discussed above, there are certain statements and functions in Hipster that may **only** be executed from within an initialiser function.
 These include things like the `cell` and `for` statements, whose use is disallowed inside the cell updater and colour mapper functions.
 The use of some pre-loaded prelude functions, such as the random number generator, are also prohibited in these locations.
 We say that a statement or function which **may** be used in the updater function is _clean_, otherwise it is said to be _tainted_.
 It is the role of the semantic analyser to make sure that only clean functions may be executed from within the cell updater or colour mapper.

 * In a similar fashion, access to the state fields of various cells is restricted in a number of ways.
-For example, while updater code my access the state of neighbour cells it may only write to the state of the current cell (`me`).
+For example, while updater code may access the state of neighbour cells it may only write to the state of the current cell (`me`).
 On the other hand, code in the colour mapper may only access the state of the current cell and it may not write to the state of **any** cell.

 ### Name analysis ###